niklas/puppet-torrox/README.md

 * you must provide a class packages::apache
 * you must provide a class packages::cron
 * you must provide a class packages::logrotate
-* you mist provide a template for the apache vhost (see examples/)
+* you must provide a template for the apache vhost (see examples/)

 Installation
 ------------